Conclusion of the American Civil War: April

-General Johnston surrendered the following commands under his direction on April 26, 1865: the Department of Tennessee and Georgia; the Army of Tennessee; the Department of South Carolina, Georgia, and Florida; and the Department of North Carolina and Southern Virginia.
+General Johnston surrendered the following commands under his direction: the Department of Tennessee and Georgia; the Army of Tennessee; the Department of South Carolina, Georgia, and Florida; and the Department of North Carolina and Southern Virginia.
 In doing so, Johnston surrendered to Sherman around 30,000 men.
 On April 27 his adjutant announced the terms to the Army of Tennessee in General Orders #18, and on May 2 he issued his farewell address to the Army of Tennessee as General Orders #22.
 The remaining parts of the Florida "Brigade of the West" surrendered with the rest of Johnston's forces on May 4, 1865, at Greensboro, North Carolina.

 On May 4, 1865, Union Maj.
 Gen. Henry Halleck proposed "to issue an order that all armed men in Virginia who do not surrender by a certain date shall be held as outlaws and robbers."
 This was approved by Lt.
 Gen. Ulysses S. Grant and Secretary of War Edwin M. Stanton and Halleck issued General Orders No. 6, Military Division of the James, on May 6, 1865, effective from May 20, 1865.
 The order stated that "all persons found in arms against the authority of the United States in the State of Virginia and North Carolina, will be treated as outlaws and robbers."

 May and June

 Confederate President Jefferson Davis fled Richmond, Virginia, following its evacuation in the early part of April 1865.
 On May 5, 1865, in Washington, Georgia, Davis had held the last meeting of his Cabinet.
 At that time, the Confederate government was declared dissolved.
 The meeting took place at the Heard house, the Georgia Branch Bank Building, with 14 officials present.
 Despite the fact that there were still small pockets of resistance in the South, the president declared that the armed resistance was "virtually" ended and that nations or ships still harboring fugitives would be denied entry into U.S. ports.
 Persons found aboard such vessels would no longer be given immunity from prosecution of their crimes.
 Premised on the surrender of all Confederate Armies east of the Mississippi River, on May 11, 1865, Gen. Grant issued General Orders No. 90 from the War Department stating "That from and after the first day of June, 1865, any and all persons found in arms against the United States, or who may commit acts of hostility against it east of the Mississippi River, will be regarded as guerrillas and punished with death."
+The Battle of Palmito Ranch was fought on May 12 and 13.